Spirit of America BookstoreU.S. Timeline – 1969 to 2000

 - 1976 Sept 3: America's Viking II robot spacecraft landed on the planet Mars and took the first close-up, color photographs of the planet's surface.

-- 1976 Sept 9: Mao Tse-tung, Chairman of the People's Republic of China, died at age 82.
+- 1976 Sept 9: Mao Tse-tung, Chairman of the People's Republic of China, died in Beijing at age 82.

-- 1976 Sept 17: N.A.S.A. unveiled the space shuttle 'Enterprise' to the public for the first time in Palmdale, California.
+- 1976 Sept 17: N.A.S.A. unveiled the space shuttle Enterprise to the public for the first time in Palmdale, California.

 - 1977: Plastic bags began replacing paper bags at grocery stores in the U.S.A.